finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

 [EARLY ACCESS] Add portfolio to group

-Adds a portfolio to a previously defined portfolio group
+Add a single portfolio to a portfolio group.

 ### Example